Skip to main content

 Create Template

-Research ancient Greek vessel shapes and draw template on cardboard.
+Research ancient Greek vessel shapes and create a template using cardboard.
 Cut out template.
 Use the negative space portion of the template.

 Although most pottery in Ancient Greece was thrown on a potters wheel, for this project we're using coil-building.